There are 5 main steps to completing the OPT application and reporting process.

 The points below answer the most frequently asked questions students ask ISSS while waiting for their EAD card.
 If you still have questions after reading these points, contact ISSS to speak with an advisor.

 - To find current processing times for I-765 applications, go to z.umn.edu/usciscase.
-Under "Form" select I-765 Application for Employment Authorization.
+Under "Form" select I-765 Application for Employment Authorization and select Based on a request by a qualified F-1 academic student [(c)(3)] for "Form Category."
 Under "Field Office or Service Center" select Potomac Service Center.
 You can also call the USCIS National Customer Service Center at 1-800-375-5283.

 - If there is a question about your OPT application, USCIS will mail a Request for Evidence to you.
 If this happens to you, contact ISSS so we can help you.